SvenMb/gbrein_tnylpo/README.md

-To use more advanced features of tnylpo (multiple disk drives, custom character sets, or a log file) or to avoid typing multiple command line options, a configuration file is needed; a model configuration file with a short explanation may be found in the `EXAMPLES` section near the end of the man page.
+To use more advanced features of tnylpo (multiple disk drives, custom character sets, or a log file) or to avoid typing multiple command line options, a configuration file is needed; a model configuration file for a full-screen application with a short explanation may be found in the `EXAMPLES` section near the end of the man page.
 ## What is the legal situation?
 `tnylpo` is Open Source under a BSD-style license (see `LICENSE`);
 apart from that, feel free to use it, modify it, or sell it for big